Forgotten pin or passcode?

 Forgotten Passcode for 'Show Settings' in Kiosk Pro

 If you've set your 'Show Settings' to show 'On Touch Gesture and Passcode' but have forgotten your passcode, unless you are using Remote Update of Settings (in which case, you would simply need to check or change the passcode in your .xml file), you will need to delete and re-install Kiosk Pro.
+As long as you have access to the Apple ID and password used to initially purchase the app, iTunes will have a record of the purchase, allowing you to reinstall the app free of charge.

 Forgotten Passcode for Guided Access